jvmonjo/blog-gridsome/content/posts/2020-11-20-manjaro-linux.md

 description: Manjaro has just became my main distro
 ---

-I've been an Ubuntu user for long time.
-During this time of been tempted to change to other distributions but I ended up sticking with Ubuntu due to its simplicity, stability and community support.
+I've been an Ubuntu user for a long time.
+During this time I've been tempted to change to other distributions, and I did it a couple of times, but I ended up sticking with Ubuntu due to its simplicity, stability and community support.

-But I was pissed by the last Canonical movements to force you to use their snap packages.
+But I was pissed by the last Canonical movements to **force you to use their snap packages**.
 Mainly because:

 * They add unnecessary weight to the apps
 * The apps can't access the host api directly